NeilSeligmann/CanvasBot/README.md

 ## Step 3
 Finally, you will execute the script in the browser.
 You can do this by *__pasting the script in the console__ or using something like __TamperMonkey__*.
+- Goto the Site with the Canvas you want to draw on.
 - Open the __Developer Console__
 - Paste the script from __js.js__
 - Execute the script by entering in the console